igvteam/igv-notebook/README.md

 Configuration objects for igv.js have properties to specify URLs to files for data and indexes.
-These properties are supported in igv-notebook, however igv-notebook also provides equivalent _path_ properties for specfiying paths to local files.
+These properties are supported in igv-notebook, however igv-notebook also provides equivalent _path_ properties for specfiying paths to local files when used with Jupyter Notebook or Colab.
+The _path_ properties cannot be used with JupyterLab.
 The _path_ properties are useful for

-1. Loading data in a Colab notebook from a local file
+1. Loading data in a Colab notebook from the local Colab files system or a mounted Google Drive
-1. Loading data from the local file system that is outside the Jupyter file tree.
+1. Loading data in Jupyter Notebook from the local file system that is outside the Jupyter file tree.

-Local files within JupyterLab or Jupyter Notebook file workspace can be also be loaded via a "/files/" url, or a url that is relative to the notebook location.
-This will usually yield better performance than using _path_ properties.

-The _path_ properties do not work in **JupyterLab**, _url_ properties must be used.

-URL and Path properties
+**URL and Path properties**
 | igv.js url property  | igv-notebook path property |
 | --------- | ----------- |
  | url  | path |